 Flip-Closure Buckle

 Flip-closure buckles are similar to clamp closures.
-Instead of clamping down onto the fabric, though, they use teeth to bite into the material and provide a secure hold.
+However, instead of clamping down onto the fabric, they use teeth to provide a secure hold.
 While these are also a good choice for hiking belts, the serrated teeth on the underside cause additional wear and tear on the canvas with repeated use.

 Sliding Latch Buckles

 Sliding latch buckles work similarly to a ratchet strap.
-They have a larger buckle on the front and allow you to “slide” the fabric through as you ratchet it tighter and tighter.
-While durable, this buckle style is usually a touch heavier and a fraction trickier to get on and off.
+They have a larger buckle on the front that allows you to “slide” the fabric through as you tighten it.
+While durable, this buckle style is usually a bit heavier and slightly trickier to use.

 These belts are marvels of convenience but need to be made from more durable materials to deal with the wear and tear caused by repeated pressure and release.
 If opting for this style, look for a model made with acetal homopolymer plastic or polycarbonate, both of which have high tensile strength.